 I came to Goldman Sachs through campus recruiting during my MBA program at Columbia University.
 I interviewed with most of the major investment banks.
 Eventually, I realized that Goldman Sachs was where I wanted to build my career.
 Throughout the interview process and summer internship in New York, I was especially drawn by the firm’s focus on client service and insistence on team work.

 After starting in the New York office, I have also worked in Beijing and Shanghai before relocating to Hong Kong.
 It has been a very rewarding experience to follow high-growth companies in a vibrant and emerging market.
-I now cover some of the leading clean energy enterprises and the largest utilities companies in the region.
+I am thrilled to have the opportunity to cover some of the largest and leading oil companies, alternative energy enterprises and utilities firms in the industry.
 Additionally, it has been a privilege to be part of the China research team which has seen phenomenal growth.

 After college, I started my career in public accounting and consulting.
 That experience has helped me to switch into equity research.
 Over the years, I have worked in Chicago, New York, Beijing, and Shanghai.
 My wife (an architect) and I now live in Hong Kong.